brevzin/brevzin.github.io/_posts/2019-07-28-comparisons-cpp20.md

 (that is `(a <=> b) == strong_ordering::equal`{:.language-cpp} implies that
 for reasonable functions `f`, `f(a) == f(b)`{:.language-cpp}.
 "Reasonable" is
-deliberately underspecified -- but shouldn't include functions that return the address of their arguments or do things like return the `capacity()` of a `vector`, etc. We want to only look at "salient" properties -- itself very underspecified).
+deliberately underspecified -- but shouldn't include functions that return the address of their arguments or do things like return the `capacity()`{:.language-cpp}
+of a `vector`, etc. We want to only look at "salient" properties -- itself very underspecified, but think of it as referring to the _value_ of a type.
+The value of a `vector` is the elements it contains, not its address, etc.).
 The values are `strong_ordering::greater`{:.language-cpp}, `strong_ordering::equal`{:.language-cpp}, and `strong_ordering::less`{:.language-cpp}.
 - `weak_ordering`: a total ordering, where equality actually only defines